 Kodachi has been shown to use multiple clubs at one time.

 Ukyo uses both her large spatula and smaller spatulas at one time, though the smaller ones can double as projectile attacks.

 In Princess Mononoke, Lady Eboshi uses a sword and a hairpin in her fight with San.
 And it works.

 In GUN×SWORD, Dann of Thursday uses a massive katana with a detachable knife (or presumably a wakizashi) attached to the reverse side.
 Van uses it occasionally to take on multiple enemies, while a twin-bladed mauling (Daitou Renzoku Kougeki, or Greatsword Multiple Attack) is one of Dann's attacks in Super Robot Wars K.

 Genkishi, the Phantom Knight of Katekyo Hitman Reborn! carries around four swords at this belt and usualy dual wields two of them.
-Adding on to this, it seems like a certain box weapon in in possession of three swords, carried on it's back.
-What makes this more interesting is that said box weapon is, in fact, a dog.
+Adding on to this, Yamamoto Takeshi's box weapon is in possession of three swords, carried on it's back.
+What makes this more interesting is that the box weapon is, in fact, a dog.